dlong96/dlong96.github.io/_posts/2025-03-01-From Consulting to In-House: A Data Analyst’s Shift in Role, Thinking, and Frustration.md

----
- layout: post
- title: "From Consulting to In-House: A Data Analyst’s Shift in Role, Thinking, and Frustration"
- subtitle: "Observations, confusion, and the small realizations in between"
- tags: career
- ---

  I spent 4+ years doing data work in consulting — building dashboards, answering business questions, closing the file.
 But something always felt off.
 Like the real decisions were happening elsewhere.